Flensing

 Flensing is the removing of the blubber or outer integument of whales, separating it from the animal's meat.
 Processing the blubber (the subcutaneous fat) into whale oil was the key step that transformed a whale carcass into a stable, transportable commodity.
 It was an important part of the history of whaling.
 The whaling that still continues in the 21st century is both industrial and aboriginal.
-In aboriginal whaling the blubber is rarely rendered into oil, although it may be eaten as muktuk.
+In aboriginal whaling the blubber is rarely rendered into oil, although it is regularly eaten as muktuk.

 Terminology

 English whalemen referred to the process as flensing, while American whalemen called it cutting-in or flinching.